Accelerating Research, Building the Usher Community, One Person at a Time

 As we've mentioned, if you want to participate in studies or clinical trials, a genetic diagnosis is crucial.
 Why?
 In rare cases, individuals who seem like they have Usher syndrome find out that they do NOT have Usher.
 In other cases, individuals learn that their RP is caused by a gene that usually causes Usher syndrome, but they do not have hearing loss!
 Interesting, right?

 The USH Trust has been a key tool in finding the right participants for clinical trials.
-Some trials are gene-specific, meaning they only apply to people with a specific variant.
-Other studies are gene agnostic, meaning that they apply to anyone with a condition (like RP).
+Some trials are gene-specific, meaning they only apply to people with a specific variant (USH1B, USH2A, etc.).
+Other studies are gene agnostic, meaning that they apply to anyone with a confirmed diagnosis (like RP) no matter which gene variant caused it.
 If you are in the USH Trust, you'll be contacted by us about both types of studies.

 Here's an example of how the Usher Syndrome Coalition and researchers work together.
 Sepul Bio, which is conducting the LUNA clinical trial, partnered with the Coalition to do their outreach.
 We used the USH Trust to contact hundreds of individuals and families with information about the trial.
 Our outreach led to over 95 direct referrals to clinical sites.
 Here's what Andrew Bolan, Patient Advocacy Director for Sepul Bio said about the USH Trust: